-A policeman is responsible for maintaining public safety and security by enforcing the law.
+A police officer is responsible for maintaining public safety and security by enforcing the law.
 Officers patrol the streets in cars, respond to 911 calls, track down criminals, arrest offenders, and direct traffic, among other duties.
 Training is acquired through a police academy.

 Police officers provide protection to the general public.
 They work for local or state police departments and perform a variety of duties, including patrolling neighborhoods, directing traffic and investigating crimes.
 A high school diploma or the equivalent is required, and many officers hold college degrees.
 After being hired, recruits train at a police or law enforcement academy to learn about ethics, local regulations and civil rights as well as to get hands-on training in various aspects of police work.